eclipse-archived/ceylon-lang.org/blog/2015-06-21-constructors.md

 ---

-Since the earliest versions of Ceylon, we've supported a streamlined syntax class initialization where the parameters of a class are listed right after the class name, and initialization logic goes directly in the body of the class.
+Since the earliest versions of Ceylon, we've supported a streamlined syntax for class initialization where the parameters of a class are listed right after the class name, and initialization logic goes directly in the body of the class.

 <!-- try: -->
     class Color(shared Integer rgba) {